Bio-Tech Industry Careers

 Christine Santos – Manus Biosynthesis Inc. SBIR Phase II: Development of a low-cost production platform through engineered bacteria for a novel natural acaricide.

-Videos Stories of Successful Women Entrepreneurs in Biotechnology
+Stories of Successful Women and Minority Entrepreneurs in Biotechnology